Dr. Julia Oberhofer

 If desired, the HPI Academy can support the selection process.

-This workshop aims to place the activity of team coaching in the broader context of the company or organization.
-The focus is on the various tasks associated with preparation and follow-up that are necessary to lead a successful Design Thinking project.
-At the beginning of the module, different formats for design thinking projects will be explored.
-Using a real-world challenge submitted by a corporate sponsor, teams then design a detailed project roadmap that takes into account the big picture, such as the company’s organization or strategy, internal culture, or specific constraints.
-At the end, participants present their work and draft a plan for the next steps.
+This workshop aims to place the activity of team coaching within the broader context of the company or organization.
+As such, this module mainly focuses on the preparation and follow-up work that a coach undertakes in order to lead a successful design thinking project.
+We start by exploring different formats for design thinking projects.
+With regards to the aims of the National Training Academy, teams then design a detailed project/format roadmap which takes into account the bigger picture, such as the organization or company’s strategy, internal culture or constraints.
+At the end, participants present their work and map out a plan of action.